silverstripe/one-ring-rentals/tutorial.md

 Run `dev/build?flush`, as we're modifying the database *and* introducing a new template.

-Next, go into the CMS and change the *Find a Rental* page to a a *Property Search Page*.
+Next, go into the CMS and change the *Find a Rental* page to a *Property Search Page*.
 Browse to the page on the frontend and confirm that our template is showing.

 ## Building the search form